vektorlab/slacksocket/docs/client.md

 * slacktoken (str): token to authenticate with slack
 * translate (bool): yield events with human-readable user/channel names rather than id. default true
+* event_filter (list): Slack event type(s) to filter by.
+Excluding a filter returns all slack events.
+See https://api.slack.com/events for a listing of valid event types.

 **Methods**

 ## get_event

 Return a single event object in the order received or block until an event is received and return it.

-**Params**:

-* event_filter (list): Slack event type(s) to filter by.
-Excluding a filter returns all slack events.
-See https://api.slack.com/events for a listing of valid event types.

 **Returns** (obj): SlackEvent object